ThomasGsp/HyperProxmox/doc/md/03-frontend.md

 ```

 In this example, i used the pre-generates nginx key: "/etc/nginx/ssl/nginx.key"
-You should change this part.
+You should change this part and generate your keys.

 #### Php-fpm
 vi /etc/php/7.0/fpm/pool.d/www.conf